Pollen and Pollination

 that is.
 In case you did not know, the nation's Honey Bees have been devastated

 by a major parasitic disease, along with overuse of pesticides.
-Where farmers
+Farmers always

-always relied on Mother Nature and these little critters to do the pollination
+relied on Mother Nature and these little critters to do the pollination task.

-task, humans now often need to play a supporting role.
-A number of companies
+Now, humans often need to play a supporting role.
+A number of companies are

-are thriving on the business of bringing bee hives into commercial farms
+thriving on the business of bringing bee hives into commercial farms and

 While honey bees have been the major pollinators, there are also many insects